Ayms/node-Tor/README.md

 * Direct download if nobody has chunks for efgh.

-* A saves chunks from ???
+* A saves chunks from (a value derived from timestamp, something like this???)

 * ...